-Here are some fun family fall 2020 bucket list ideas that you will want to print and keep handy!
-Now is the perfect time to start writing down and planning all the fun fall activities that you and your family are going to do!
+Here are some fun family fall bucket list ideas that you will want to print and keep handy!
+Now is the perfect time to start writing down and planning all the fun fall activities you and your family will do!
 There’s a reason that this is one of the most favorite seasons for outdoor family fun!

-While jumping into a pile of leaves or picking apples at the apple orchard and making a homemade apple pie need to be on your radar, there are other items that could be on your autumn bucket list.
-Below you’ll find some of the best fall bucket list ideas for families to help you plan and prepare for fall!
+While jumping into a pile of leaves or picking apples at the apple orchard and making a homemade apple pie need to be on your radar, other items could be on your autumn bucket list.
+Below are some of the best fall bucket list ideas for families to help you plan and prepare for fall!

 The Best Fall Bucket List Ideas for Families

-As with any bucket list, remember that you hold the key to adding or subtracting items off of it.
-Remember to give yourself and your family grace when coordinating and planning out a schedule that works.
+As with any bucket list, remember that you hold the key to adding or subtracting items from it.
+Remember to give yourself and your family grace when coordinating and planning a schedule that works.
+Take these fun ideas and make them your own.

 1. Cuddle under blankets and read a book

 There’s no denying that fall air is the best.
 The crisp and coolness of it will have you cuddling and reading by sunlight or by flashlight as well.
 Have everyone grab their favorite book and settle in for a real page-turner.
-Don’t forget the snacks and juice boxes!
+Don’t forget your scarf, a cozy sweater, snacks, and juice boxes!

 2. DO a candy taste test